Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Galactic Contender: Number of ascension perks required dropped to 1 from 3
  * Transcendent Learning: 100% leadership bonus from 50%
- * Enigmatic Engineering: +4 encryption from +2 and +2 decryption
+ * Enigmatic Engineering: +4 encryption from +2 and +2 decryption and ascension perks required dropped to 0 from 1

 ## Traditions

 ### Nerfs
- * New Life (Expansion tree): +5% pop growth from +10%
+ * New Life (Expansion tree): +6% pop growth from +10%

 ### Boosts
- * Privy Council (Domination): +1 Leader Pool size
+ * none

 ## Standard Civics

 ### Nerfs
- * Technocracy: 0.5 unity from 1.0
  * Meritocracy: leader cap level +0 from +1 and 9% specialist bonus from +10%
  * Fanatical Purifier: 23% ship fire rate from 33%

 ### Boosts
  * Philosopher King: +2% to unity, research and administrative capacity
- * Environmentalist: -15% consumer goods from 10%
  * Feudal Realm: +10% Naval Capacity, -10% ship upkeep, -10% army upkeep
- * Efficient Bureaucracy: 15% administrative capacity from 10%
- * Idealistic Foundation: +8% happiness from +5%
- * Nationalistic Zeal: -20% claim influence cost from 10% and -20% war exhaustions from -10%

 ## Hive Mind Civics